Anoobee/Quine_SimplifAI/README.md

 # SimplifAI

 This is our health assistant who was developed to reduce the gap between you and complex medical terminology.

-Upload report photo, and get summary of it.
+Upload report photo, and get the analysis.

-Chat with both querying your doubts.
+Chat with bot querying your doubts.
+This uses Ollama as model engine and Mindsdb for database storing model as tabel.

 ## BaseModel Creator